michellelclement/meatblog/README.md

 ------------ | -------------
 IP | 0.0.0.0
 PORT | 5000
-SECRET_KEY | (hidden)
+SECRET_KEY | (hidden - entered from eny.py)
-MONGO_URI | (hidden)
+MONGO_URI | (hidden - entered from eny.py)
 MONGO_DBNAME | meatblog

-1. In Deploy, I clicked ‘Enable Automatic Deploys’ and deployed from the Master branch.
+7. In Deploy, I clicked ‘Enable Automatic Deploys’ and deployed from the Master branch.
-1. Follow this I then clicked ‘Deploy Branch’ and the app was deployed successfully at the URL metablog.herokuapp.com
+8. Follow this I then clicked ‘Deploy Branch’ and the app was deployed successfully at the URL metablog.herokuapp.com

 ### To create a clone of the Meatblog repository and run locally
 Cloning the repository makes a copy of the of the repository which you download and store on your machine locally.

 To make a clone of Meatblog, follow the following steps:
-1. Visit the main repository of Meatblog [here:](https://github.com/michellelclement/meatblog)
+1. Visit the main repository of Meatblog [here](https://github.com/michellelclement/meatblog)
 1. Above all the repository files and folders, you will find two Green buttons.
 Click on the one displaying ‘Clone’ with a downward arrow and a download icon.
 1. With the ‘HTTPS’ method selected, click the ‘copy’ button next to the URL.
 Here you will find the link you will need to copy.
 The link to copy Meatblog is: https://github.com/michellelclement/meatblog.git
 1. Open the working directory where you want the repository to be cloned to, and in the terminal use the command and hit enter: